fatbelly-federation/tfm_aws_iam_roles/readme.txt

-Some common, useful IAM roles and policies
+Some useful IAM roles.
+Depends on IAM Policies module.